The Second Amendment Protects the Rights of Americans to Keep and Bear Arms

 Do I need an Attorney to Petition the Court for a Restoration of My Firearm Rights?

 You don’t technically have to have an attorney to petition the court, but as a practical matter, the law is complicated, and you would have a slim chance of succeeding on your own.
-There are many items you must have in your petition according to the statute, and if any of them are missing your petition will be denied.
-Courts do not prioritize a person’s right to possess firearms and are very leery of restoring the firearm rights of convicted felons.
-It is not a stretch of the imagination to think that courts may in some cases be looking for a reason to deny your petition.
+You must have many items in your petition according to the statute, and if any of them are missing, your petition will be denied.
+Courts do not prioritize a person’s right to possess firearms and are very leery of restoring a convicted felons’ firearm rights.
+It is not a stretch of the imagination to think that courts might, in some cases, be looking for a reason to deny your petition.
 And if you say the wrong thing in court, you may torpedo your chances on the spot, even if you filed and pleaded all the right things.
 And if you are not successful, and you end up violating the law, the penalty is a felony punishable by 5 years in prison or $5,000.00 or both.
 It is really worth the expense of hiring a lawyer with experience in restoring your rights.

 There is No Federal Firearms Restoration

 The federal government does not recognize the restoration of firearms rights under Michigan law.
 This means that even though your rights to possess firearms under Michigan law may have been restored, you can still be prosecuted by the federal government for being a felon in possession of a firearm.
-For those individuals who seek and obtain restoration, they would not want to be in the possession of a firearm at any time they may potentially have contact with federal law enforcement.
+Those individuals who seek and obtain restoration would not want to be in possession of a firearm at any time they may potentially have contact with federal law enforcement.
 Even a state law enforcement officer can refer someone for prosecution by the federal government under certain circumstances.
 Additionally, you will not be able to legally purchase a pistol in Michigan because you will not be able to get a purchase permit, which requires passing a federal firearms background check.